 That’s also why dropshipping is ideal for expanding your assortment.
 If, for example, you’re not sure if certain products or product categories will turn out to be a success, just use dropshipping to find out.
 If it does not fit your online store or business model, just remove the items from your store.
 There’s no obsolete stock you need to get rid of!

-Dropshipping can also be used for up-selling opportunities.
-Imagine you do have stock and you sell a very popular product.
-Maybe, you’re the only one in your market that sells this product.
-That’s great, but you could be missing out on extra revenue if you don’t do up-selling.
-With dropshipping this can become a quite effortless job.
+With a third party supplier that offers shipping this can become a quite effortless job.
 Just pick out the goods that perfectly accompany your unique product and offer them in your online store through dropshipping.
 This way, you don’t have to invest much to maximize the possibilities of your online store.

 The disadvantages of dropshipping

 Of course, there are also many disadvantages.
 And many flashy marketing websites promoting dropshipping often don’t elaborate on these drawbacks.
-But it’s important to know what you’re dealing with once you make the decision to operate an online shop through dropshipping.
+But it’s important to know what you’re dealing with once you make the decision to operate a shop through dropshipping.

 You’re still responsible

-The most crucial disadvantage of dropshipping is that you still have a responsibility to your customers.
-They may end up getting the products from your dropshipping partner, they still have placed the order with you.
+They may end up getting the products from your dropship partner, they still have placed the order with you.
 They don’t have anything to do with the fact you ‘outsourced’ your warehousing, fulfilment and shipping.
 As an online retailer getting the money from the customer, you’re the party that is responsible when that customer isn’t satisfied with the order.

 So, if a drop shipping wholesaler or manufacturer gets in trouble and can’t manage to ship the products in time, or the products get out of stock, you are the one who have to solve this issue with the customer.
 Not the company that shipped the items in the first place.